segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/index.md

 order: 0
 ---

-The DigitalDataManager panel allows you to control the flow of data between the site and third-party systems in case [the `digitalData` data layer is installed on the site](/for-developer/).
+The SegmentStream panel allows you to control the flow of data between the site and third-party systems in case [the `digitalData` data layer is installed on the site](/for-developer/).
 Flow control is performed using five entities: Integrations, Priorities, Events, Variables, Scripts.
 Accordingly, the system interface is divided into 5 main sections, which can be accessed via tabs at the top of the interface.

 ![](/img/overview.1.png)